cambiegroup/flowchem/docs/devices/knauer/valves.md

 ## Connection
 Knauer valves are originally designed to be used with HPLC instruments, so they support ethernet communication.
-Moreover, they feature an autodiscovery mechanism that makes it possible to automatically find the device IP address of a device given its (immutable) MAC address.
+Moreover, they feature an autodiscover mechanism that makes it possible to automatically find the device IP address of a device given its (immutable) MAC address.
 This enables the use of the valves with dynamic addresses (i.e. with a DHCP server) which simplify the setup procedure.